We assemble, maintain and repair Pilates apparatus in Southern California.

 Look for used Pilates equipment near you in Southern California or on the West Coast, Mountain, Central, and East Coast pages.

 When you locate something nearby that sparks your interest, go try it out.
 Do some exercises on it, test it thoroughly and see if it's what you're looking for.
 Bring your Pilates teacher if you need an expert eye.
 Negotiate a price with the seller and make the payment.
-Cashier's checks are good and easily available from your bank.
-Make two copies of a simple bill of sale which the buyer and seller both sign.
+Ask if a cashier's check is acceptible or use cash.
+Or -- if you happen to use the same bank -- buyer and seller can walk up to a bank teller with their debit cards and the transfer can be made simply at the counter.
+Make up two copies of a simple bill of sale which the buyer and seller can both sign and everyone is covered.

 Determine which cool friend of yours has the largest pickup truck and get a strong helper or two for the heavy lifting.
 Maybe rent a pickup from u-haul.
 Someone on your team ought to know how to take the equipment apart and put it back together if that's necessary.
 Get the Pilates equipment assembly manual from the manufacturer to see what tools you'll need, how much the thing weighs, dimensions, etc. Load your newly-acquired Pilates apparatus in your truck, secure it with packing blankets and tie-downs, and take it home.

 This local, face-to-face approach is best and avoids a lot of surprises.
 Locating, buying, and bringing home a piece of used Pilates equipment really comes down to researching the equipment and diligently following up on all your purchasing leads.
 Ask around at your local Pilates studio.
 Search your city using Craigslist.
 Look for Pilates trade shows and teacher conferences coming to a city near you.
 Nearly-new Pilates equipment is often used at an event, then sold.
 Equipment used to demonstrate at conferences (aka "demo pilates equipment") is often reserved months in advance, so it's best to plan ahead.